COVID-19: How Can I Help?

 - Lisa Borinstein Caregiver Assistance Fund — This fund offers financial assistance to Community caregivers facing sudden and severe hardship.
 It helps cover out-of-pocket medical expenses, food, transportation, post-trauma family support and more.

 - Greatest caregiver needs — Community caregivers are working long hours to help others during this pandemic.
-Donating to the greatest caregiver needs will help provide onsite meals for our physicians, nurses, technicians, environmental service partners and security teams who are on the frontlines against COVID-19.
+Donating to the greatest caregiver needs will help provide temporary quarantine housing and take-home meal kits for our caregivers - including nurses, technicians, environmental service partners, security teams and more - who are on the frontlines against COVID-19.

 You can make your donation to the Community Health Network Foundation right here.